 How and why McDaniel landed here, on this rural roadside in September 2019, is part of a journey that began decades prior.

 We were always a nature family.

 Natural treasure hunts get family close to nature

 As a child, McDaniel lived with her parents, Mack and Sybil Zibin, in the town of Spalding, Sask.
-Some of the family’s happiest moments were spent at their working farm at Quill Lake; this is where they enjoyed up-close-and-personal experiences with the natural world.
+The family’s happiest moments were spent at their working farm at Quill Lake, where they enjoyed up-close-and-personal experiences with the natural world.

 “We were always a nature family,” says McDaniel, describing how her mother would marvel at nature’s small miracles—intricately woven nests, the complex zipper-teeth of a feather, the swirl of seeds in a sunflower—and always took time to point them out.